 - expectations for the course of the condition

 - your opinion or preference

 Mood disorders can often be effectively treated.
-Treatment should always be based on a comprehensive evaluation of the adolescent and family.
+Treatment should always be based on a comprehensive evaluation of the child and family.
 Treatment may include one, or more, of the following:

 - medications (especially when combined with psychotherapy has shown to be very effective in the treatment of mood disorders in children and teens)

-- psychotherapy (most often cognitive-behavioral and/or interpersonal therapy) for the adolescent (focused on changing the adolescent's distorted views of themselves and the environment around them; working through difficult relationships; identifying stressors in the adolescent's environment and how to avoid them)
+- psychotherapy (most often cognitive-behavioral and/or interpersonal therapy) for the child (focused on changing the child's distorted views of themselves and the environment around them; working through difficult relationships; identifying stressors in the child's environment and how to avoid them)